-- · Size and Complexity of the organization based on revenue and market capitalization; - Our Market for Talent (companies from which we source and potentially lose executive talent); and - Company Characteristics such as companies with a focus on hospitality, premium lifestyle brand recognition, multi-operating units and subscription-based revenue generation, and organizations focused on health and wellness.
+- Size and Complexity of the organization based on revenue and market capitalization. - Our Market for Talent (companies from which we source and potentially lose executive talent). - Company Characteristics such as companies with a focus on hospitality, premium lifestyle brand recognition, subscription-based revenue generation, and organizations focused on health and wellness.